harshavardanan/Hangman-game-using-React-hooks/README.md

-Hangman game done using React-hooks
+Hangman game using React-hooks
-Live version of the page https://hangman-harsh.herokuapp.com/
+Live version of the page https://hangmanbyharsh.netlify.app